 Moreover, individual potential is ultimately about maximizing our individual purpose: the purpose of doing our best with what we have, because we know we have something to contribute.

 Living up to one’s potential is about giving to other people and society the best we practically can.
-It’s about utilizing the capabilities that we’re born with and that we’ve developed throughout our lives.
+It’s about utilizing the capabilities we’re born with along with those we’ve developed throughout our lives.

 Individual potential is fundamentally about contribution to others and society, understanding that others & society have ultimately given so much to us.

-Consciously living up to our individual potential and consciously striving to be our best self is the ultimate manifestation of gratitude.
+Finally, consciously living up to our potential and consciously striving to be our best self is the ultimate manifestation of gratitude.
 This does not entail non-self-acceptance and constant effort.
-Rather, it entails a practical application of our self-awareness along with utilization of our natural & developed abilities for the purpose of affecting positive change.
+Rather, it entails a practical application of self-awareness along with utilization of our natural & developed abilities for the purpose of affecting positive change.